Neogoma/hobodream/localization.md

 ### Providing values for your app which are not on UI (Console messages, Datas translations...)
 We are aware that sometimes string values are used in the code but not on the UI, for this purpose we created the interface **_ISourceCodeLanguageProvider_**.
 This interface allow monobehavior classes to define keys to add on the file.
 The keys needs to be provided via the **_GetAllProvidedKeys__** methods.
 Once the key is setup it will also appear on the language manager window.

-## Basic scripts
-We have a bunch of basic scripts for easy setup and prototyping:
-- **BaseCollisionInteractive** which is an interactive that triggers collisions events
-- **BaseTriggerInteractive** which is an interactive that triggers trigger events
-- **Shoot** which is a basic shooting script that will start from camera if no shoot origin was specified
-- **TextIncrement** that can makes it easy to increment a text
-- **SimpleCommonButton** is a button script that can trigger different type of events depending on your choice